tdwg/bdq/tg2/_review/docs/tutorial/index.md

 In contrast to `Quality Assurance`, which focuses on filtering a dataset down to records that are fit for a stated purpose, `Quality Control` focuses on *understanding* why data are not fit, and on identifying tractable actions that can improve quality over time.
 In practice, `Quality Control` is often iterative: run a suite of Tests, interpret the resulting `Data Quality Reports`, make targeted changes (to data, mappings, or workflows), and then re-run the Tests to confirm improvement.

-#### 8.2.1 Start with patterns, not individual records
+#### 8.2.1 Start with Patterns, Not Individual Records

 For real-world datasets, the number of `NOT_COMPLIANT` results can be large.
-A productive first step is to summarize results in ways that reveal patterns:
+A productive first step in a practical workflow is to summarize results in ways that reveal patterns:

 - **By `Test` (`Validation` / `Issue`)**: Which Tests fail most often?
 Which failures are most likely to affect your intended `Use Case`?
 - **By `Information Element`**: Are failures concentrated in a small set of terms (e.g., `dwc:countryCode`, `dwc:eventDate`, `dwc:scientificName`)?